-Currumbin Beach is one of my favorite places to visit which is why I couldn’t resist adding it onto this Best Gold Coast Beaches list.
+Currumbin Beach is one of my favorite places to visit which is why I couldn’t resist adding it to this Best Gold Coast Beaches list.

 When you arrive at Currumbin Beach, you can park for free in the beachfront parking lot and set off on foot to explore.

 Most famous for its right-hand surf break, Currumbin Beach attracts surfers from far and near to experience a long-riding wave that breaks off the point in front of Currumbin Rock.

 If you are wanting to take a surf lesson during your visit to the Gold Coast then Currumbin Alley Surf School is the place to do it!
 Book a 1.5-hour surfing lesson from as little as $40 AUD and ride your very first wave.
 Suitable for people of all ages, sizes, and ability levels.

 Other than surfing, Currumbin is a great spot for beach bumming, swimming in the clear waters in the alley, exploring the rocky headland around Currumbin Rock, and having a coffee at one of the beachfront cafes.